codefresh-contrib/example-multiservice-deploy2/README.md

 Features

 - Subcharts are backed by a Helm Chart Repo, for much easier version management than Git
-  - Each umbrella chart's `charts` subdirectory is created and populated at deployment-time via 'helm dependency update'
 - A single branch / monorepo structure makes it easy to automate promotions between environments
-- Image tags can easily be viewed/updated in a single file per environment: the umbrella chart's values.yaml
+- All image tags can easily be viewed/updated in a single file per environment: the umbrella chart's values.yaml
 - Quickly and easily see all differences between environments with `diff`, for example `diff test/ qa/`